 Technical requirements include tests for the following:

-The Microsoft Platform Ready Test Tool (MPR Test Tool) is designed to help improve compatibility of server applications on Windows Server 2012.
-The MPR Test Tool is a fully automated toolkit and supports running in the Full Shell, MinShell, and Server Core configurations.
+The Microsoft Platform Ready Test Tool (MPR Tool) is designed to help improve compatibility of server applications on Windows Server, hosted by Microsoft Hyper-V or Windows Azure virtual machines.
+The MPR Tool is an automated, wizard-based tool and supports running on the Full Server Shell, Minimal Server Interface, Server Core configurations, and Windows 8.1 64-bit editions.
 This tool can help identify possible compatibility and readiness issues during installation, functionality, and removal of applications.

-Detailed reports of compatibility and system stability test results are generated by the MPR Test Tool so that further actions can be taken to remediate identified issues.
+Detailed reports of compatibility and system stability test results are generated by the MPR Tool so that further actions can be taken to remediate identified issues.
 Limited waivers may be available after all attempts to remediate failures have been exhausted.
 A waiver request document must be submitted to MPR support.

-Download the Microsoft Platform Ready Test Tool.
+Download the Microsoft Platform Ready Test Tool for:

-Effective March 31, 2013, Windows Server 2008 R2 test submissions will no longer be accepted for Microsoft Partner Network (MPN) Competencies, Works with Logo, or Certified for Windows Server Logo.
+Effective August 1, 2014, Windows Server 2012 test submissions are no longer being accepted for either Microsoft Partner Network (MPN) Competencies or Certified for Windows Server Logo.
+Windows Server 2012 R2 is currently the preferred platform for Certified for Windows Server Logo.